-Thanks to our close links with industry, many of our writing and communications courses also offer the opportunity to take part in live briefs set by industry professionals.
+Work experience is a core element of all our writing and communications courses.
+During the second and third years of study you will have the opportunity to undertake a work placement year.
+You will also be supported and encouraged to gain work experience during your summer break to develop your skills and knowledge further. links with industry, many of our writing and communications courses also offer the opportunity to take part in live briefs set by industry professionals.
 This enables you to solve real problems and come up with creative solutions.